How Government Benefits Systems Work

 Fraud prevention has real costs.
 Programs face constant pressure to prevent improper payments.
 Every dollar paid to an ineligible recipient is scrutinized by auditors and critics.
 This creates institutional pressure toward stricter verification, even when it makes the process harder for legitimate applicants.
 The system is calibrated for the problems that generate the most political and legal consequences.

 Processing times often reflect legal requirements.
-Some programs have legally mandated timeframes for processing applications.
+Some programs have legally mandated timeframes for processing applications — for example, the federal mandate requiring SNAP applications to be processed within 30 days, with expedited service within 7 days for households with extremely low income.
 When agencies miss these deadlines, it's often due to resource constraints rather than neglect.
 Other programs have no such mandates, which can lead to indefinite waits during high-volume periods.

 Denial doesn't always mean you don't qualify.
 Many denials result from incomplete applications, missed deadlines, or verification failures rather than actual ineligibility.
 Reading the denial notice carefully and understanding the appeals process can sometimes resolve the issue.
 A significant percentage of denials are overturned on appeal when additional information is provided.